10 Top Google ranking factors in 2025

 Overall, don’t get links from just any site for the sake of it.
 Besides Google finding out and penalizing your site, you would lose credibility with users.

-Now, let’s head back to more content-related ranking factors!
+Now, let’s head back to more content-related, important ranking factors!

 You must establish yourself as the go-to source for your niche: topical relevance.
 Why?

 In the era where AI tools can mass-produce content within minutes.
-It is no longer just about “content.”
+It is no longer just about “creating content.”

 Are the posts consistent?
 What do you talk about?
 What niche?
 What brand?